cnlohr/esp82xx/README.md

 #### Prerequisites (Debian, Mint, Ubuntu):
 ```
 sudo apt-get update
-sudo apt-get install -y make gcc g++ gperf install-info gawk libexpat-dev python-dev python python-serial sed git unzip bash wget bzip2 libtool-bin
+sudo apt-get install -y make gcc g++ gperf install-info gawk libexpat-dev python2-dev python2 python2-serial sed git unzip bash wget bzip2 libtool-bin
 ```

-Note: Some platforms do not have python-serial.
-If they don't have it, do this:
+Note: Some platforms do not have python-serial, or any version of Python 2 for that matter (since it has reached its end of life on Jan 1, 2020 and all tooling and hosting is dropping support for it).
+If they don't have pip, but do still have python 2, do this:
 ```
-curl https://bootstrap.pypa.io/get-pip.py --output get-pip.py
+curl  https://github.com/pypa/get-pip/raw/5f38681f7f5872e4032860b54e9cc11cf0374932/get-pip.py --output get-pip.py
 sudo python2 get-pip.py
 pip install pyserial
 ```
+Otherwise, you have to use a distribution that has Python 2 packaged, compile it and the missing dependencies yourself, from source, or wait until the tools used here are ported to Python 3.

 #### Install